 For all school gardens in Maine to be connected to the resources and support they need to thrive.

-Myra Manning, our Coordinator, joined us in May of 2016.
-She is helping us focus our efforts, reach out to like-minded organizations across the state, and increase our outreach.
-She is based out of the Department of Agriculture building in Augusta, and can be reached at email@example.com or by phone at (207) 287-2232.
+MSGN looks forward to helping school gardens grow and works with contractors to accomplish our goals.
+Together they are working us focus our efforts, reach out to like-minded organizations across the state, and increase our outreach.
+MSGN office is based out of Augusta, and contract staff can be reached at email@example.com or by phone at (207) 287-5522.

 MSGN became an official 501(c)3 nonprofit organization in 2014.
 We extend our sincerest gratitude to the Maine Organic Farmers and Gardeners Association for acting as our fiscal sponsor in previous years.